thidantas/won-games/README.md

-## E-commerce games
+## Won games

-This is a Next.js project to be used to advance React skills.
+Won is a project built with Next.js, leveraging advanced React development techniques.
+It aims to simulate a real-world e-commerce platform for digital game distribution.

 ## What is inside?